Installing Redis on Ubuntu with APT

 Deciding to use APT to maintain your software is really a no-brainer if you are Debian based.
 I prefer Ubuntu myself and its repositories has a lot of toys in them but for stability reasons they often do not hold the very latest versions.

 Earlier today I was looking for an alternative repository for Redis and luckily I ran into Dotdeb.
-They have a bunch of nice packages, including Redis 2.2.13!
+They have a bunch of nice packages, always up to date with the very latest version.

 Installation